olivierduron/Anaplasma_sloth_infections/R_command_lines_and_scripts.md

 # **R command lines and script**

-We analyzed data from 175 wild sloths captured between 1994 and 1995 during the flooding of the Petit Saut Dam (French Guiana, South America).
+We analyzed data from 175 wild sloths captured between 1994 and 1995 during the flooding of the Petit Saut Dam (5°03′43″ N, 53°03′00″ O) on the Sinnamary River (French Guiana, South America).
 The clinical data include the following variables for each examined sloth:
 - `species` : Sloth species (Bt: *Bradypus tridactylus*; Cd: *Choloepus didactylus*)
 - `sex` : Sex of the sloth (F: Female; M: Male)
 - `age_class` : Age category (A: Adult; J: Juvenile)